Grants & Fellowships

 Institution: Massachusetts Institute of Technology, Cambridge

-Project Title: Reversing the repeat expansion in Huntington’s disease with a DNA repair enzyme therapy
+Project Title: Targeting DNA repair to reduce repeat expansion in Huntington’s disease

 2010 Leslie Gehry Prize for Innovation in Science